zwei2stein/mtg-commandline-tool/readme.md

  * ommit cards with zero count from prints

- * deck age (latest set, date when deck was possible to assemble in paper)
+ * deck age (latest set, date when deck was possible to assemble in paper) ?

+ * some czk stuff not working